richyBaxter/geo-analyzer/README.md

 ### The Research Behind GEO

 This tool implements methodologies from **"GEO: Generative Engine Optimization"** by Aggarwal et al., published at ACM SIGKDD 2024 ([read the full paper](https://arxiv.org/pdf/2311.09735)).
-The research analyzed 10,000 diverse queries across multiple AI systems to identify which content optimization techniques most effectively improve visibility in AI-generated responses.
+The research analysed 10,000 diverse queries across multiple AI systems to identify which content optimisation techniques most effectively improve visibility in AI-generated responses.

 **Core Principles from the Research:**